Skip to main content

 Configuration Files

-Primary: arc.conf
+Primary: arc.toml

 The main configuration file with production-ready defaults: